Whose Sleeves? (Tagasode) (Translation)

 2018.398.2

-This pair of screens depicts women’s kimonos hanging from two lacqured stands, with five on the black rack, seven on the gold, and five in a tray, echoing the 5-7-5 rhythm in the haiku poem.
-The vibrant colors and the intricate floral and geometric motifs reveal distinctive designs and luxurious costumes produced in Kyoto during the 17th century.
-Although human figures are absent from the scenes, the illustrated Tale of Genji and an unfolded Buddhist sutra on the floor convey the owner's classical and spiritual pursuits.
+This pair of screens depicts women’s kimonos hanging from two lacquered stands—five on the black rack, seven on the gold, and five in a tray.
+This pattern echoes the 5-7-5 rhythm of haiku, a traditional form of Japanese poetry.
+The vibrant colors and intricate floral and geometric motifs reveal distinctive designs and luxurious costumes produced in Kyoto during the 17th century.
+Although human figures are absent from the scenes, the illustrated Tale of Genji and an unfolded Buddhist sutra on the floor convey the owner’s classical and spiritual pursuits.

 Early to mid-Edo period (1615-1868)